Mossberg Tactical Long Shotgun Kit Review

 Included with the Mossberg tactical shotgun kit is, of course, a full-stock shotgun, a compact .45 pistol, two clips (for the shotgun), 2500 .12 gram BBs, and a holster for the pistol.
 That’s a pretty well-rounded kit, but it would be nice if the pistol also came with an extra magazine.
 Unfortunately, those will be nearly impossible to find otherwise.

-When looking for the best airsoft gun in 2016, price will always be one of the deciding factors.
+When looking for the best airsoft gun in 2016, the price will always be one of the deciding factors.
 For under $40, you get two guns, 2,500 bb’s, and a heck of brand to back both.

-It’s unclear whether the shotgun was modeled after any real rifle, but if I had to choose, it would probably be Mossberg’s own 500 model.
+It’s unclear whether the shotgun was modeled after any real rifle, but if I had to choose, it would probably be Mossberg’s own 500 models.
 The shotgun included in this kit is a bit smaller, of course, but has a good weight and feels well-made.
 The cocking mechanism is under the barrel, like a real shotgun, and feels smooth and satisfying–much like a real shotgun.

 The two clips included for the shotgun are slightly different.
 One is a traditional magazine, while the other has a clicker wheel.
 That’s a nice touch.
 The magazines each hold 180 BBs, and since the shotgun is pump-action, you won’t be likely to run low on ammo for a good long time.